CH2-PS100/.github/profile/README.md

 * Developing an API to predict Dyslexia
 * Creating a service using Firebase
 * Create a Database to store prediction results
-* Build a DockerFile and DockerDocker Image
+* Create a DockerFile and  Build Docker Image
 * Deploy using Cloud Run

 ### Mobile Development